-Acting to create gender diversity on construction sites will help to transform the image of the industry and make it more welcoming for all – both women and men.
+Taking steps to create gender diversity on construction sites helps to change the culture and to transform the image of the industry, making it healthier and more inclusive for all – women, men, and people from underrepresented groups.

 Measures in force